ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

-Here's a structured and detailed README file template for your project:

----

 # Toxicity Detection Discord Bot

 This project is a Discord bot designed to detect and remove toxic, obscene, insulting, threatening, or identity-hate comments in a group chat.
 The bot works by monitoring messages and using machine learning models to classify them into one or more of the following categories: